-For those who have been arrested for California domestic violence charges, had to post a $50,000.00 bail, and now have to appear in a Los Angeles court, there's a whole process that goes on and starts with the arraignment.
+For those who have been arrested for California domestic violence charges, had to post a $50,000.00 bail, and now have to appear in a Los Angeles court, it's crucial to understand the entire process, which begins with the arraignment.
+This is where you'll enter your initial plea, setting the stage for the rest of the legal proceedings.

 The arraignment is where you enter your initial plea, which is guilty, not guilty, or no contest.
 Typically, the person will plead not guilty to get the discovery in the case, review it, talk to their attorney about it, and decide exactly how to proceed.
 That's another thing your attorney will get at the initial court appearance, such as the following: